Home Fires (British TV series): Summary

 Spencer is drafted but registers as a conscientious objector.
-His friends and neighbors almost unilaterally begin to vilify and torment him.
+His friends and neighbours almost unilaterally begin to vilify and torment him.
 A mob gathers and coats his bicycle, which he uses to deliver the post, with blood and chicken feathers.
 With the villagers shunning him, Claire worries for him.
 She gently persuades him that she is not afraid of the reactions of the other villagers and convinces him to let her stand at his side.

 Alison takes as a tenant the new schoolteacher, Teresa Fenchurch.
 Later Teresa reveals herself to Alison as a lesbian.
 Initially Alison is shocked but she overcomes her initial shock and reassures Teresa that she wants her to stay as Teresa has become her best (and nearly only) friend.

 Steph worries for her husband when she realizes he feels he must join and fight.
 Eventually she confronts him and tells him to go, as he is gradually tearing himself apart over this decision.

 When war becomes even more certain, Frances and the WI decide it is time for a community air raid shelter to be installed in case of an attack.
 In order to intercept Joyce's interference with this plan, Frances enlists Claire in a plot to misdirect Joyce by making her think they are planning to use the church as the town's air raid shelter.
 Thus Joyce's efforts at stymieing Frances and the "new" WI, of which she strongly disapproves, are totally misdirected and the plan for the actual shelter proceeds without interference.

 Teresa realizes that neither Steph nor her son can read and is in danger of losing the farm because, since she can't read them, she is not complying with government regulations about wartime farming.
-She teaches Steph to read in order to save the family farm from confiscation due to noncompliance with government farming regulations.
+She teaches Steph to read in order to save the family farm from confiscation due to non-compliance with government farming regulations.

 In the final episode of the first series, Bob leaves for London, leaving Pat relieved and happy to be away from him, whilst Joyce leaves for the coast.
 She speaks with Frances over the war effort and hands over the keys to her tennis courts so that they may be used for food production.
 As the series finishes the final scene hints at the war taking its toll in Great Paxford.